tobert/tobert.github.io/src/post/linux-defaults.md

 and decided to post it for broader use.
 If you have better recommendations, by all means please send me a pull request.
 The Edit button at the top of this page will get you there.

 There are a couple groups of settings below.
-The first couple go in /etc/sysctl.conf or /etc/sysctl.d/filename.conf.
+Most of the settings below should end up in /etc/sysctl.conf or /etc/sysctl.d/filename.conf (depending on your distro).
 I've applied most of these to hundreds of machines and never had an issue.
 That said, test in non-production first!
 I run the same settings across pretty much every Linux machine I touch, including laptops, Intel NUCs, Xeon workstations, and huge NUMA servers.
 There's more to be done for each case to get the best performance, but I think this is where almost every